-This chicken noodle minestrone is a hearty Mediterranean Chicken Minestrone full of noodly goodness.
-This Nutritionally Balanced, High-Fiber, Dairy-Free soup is so full of decadent rich flavor, you’ll never guess it’s good for you!
+Chicken noodle minestrone is a hearty Mediterranean Chicken Minestrone full of large shell pasta.
+This soup is nutritionally Balanced, High-Fiber, Dairy-Free.
+It is full of decadent rich flavor.
+You’ll never guess it’s good for you!

-Making this soup was an adventure for me.
-I had a concept I wanted; a flavor I could almost taste in my mind.
-I focused on that flavor and eventually I found it.
+Creating this soup recipe was an adventure.
+I had a concept I wanted.
+An Italian flavor I could almost taste in my mind.
+I focused on that flavor.

 As usual, I started by digging around in my fridge and cupboards and pulling out possibilities.
 Turns out I am well stocked with soup making ingredients.